miutamihai/FlaskIdentityApi/README.md

 * MONGO_PASSWORD -> the mongodb password

 ## Running the app
-First make sure to have a MongoDb instance running.
-This can be achieved with `docker` by running the following command:
+First make sure to have MongoDb and Minio instances running.
+They can both be bootstrapped by using [docker-compose](https://docs.docker.com/compose/), specifically by running `docker-compose up` from the project's root directory.
-`docker run -it --name mongo -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=admin -e MONGO_INITDB_DATABASE=lexbox mongo`.
+Otherwise, both Minio and MongoDb have to be manually installed and configured to use the same `environment variables` as present in the `docker-compose.yml` file.

 Also, bear in mind that the following commands apply to UNIX-like systems, like Linux and MacOS.
 If using Windows, go ask Billie for help.